egoroffse/kronshtadt/README.md

 [Download stable release here](https://github.com/egoroffse/kronshtadt/releases)

 #### Attention!
-ICAO code of Kronshtadt airfield is UKRO, not ULLY
+ICAO code of Kronshtadt airfield is UKRO, not ULLY.
 For this moment it's undecided problem.

 ## About